Enplug/app-seed/README.md

-# sdk-seed - the seed for Enplug apps
+# sdk-seed - the seed for DisplayOS apps
-This project is an application skeleton for a typical Enplug web-based app.
-You can use it to quickly bootstrap your Enplug webapp projects and dev environment for these projects.
+This project is an application skeleton for a typical DisplayOS web-based app.
+You can use it to quickly bootstrap your DisplayOS webapp projects and dev environment for these projects.

-Learn more about building apps for DisplayOS using the web extension SDK: https://developers.enplug.com/guides/building-web-page-app-extension/
+Learn more about building apps for DisplayOS using the web extension SDK: https://developers..com/guides/building-web-page-app-extension/

 ## Getting Started
 To get you started you can simply clone the sdk-seed repository and install the dependencies: